 Long-Term List Making

 By long-term I mean lists that you can refer to frequently.
 Lists of your favourite recipes.
-Lists of places you want to visit this spring and summer.
-Lists of indoor activities for the kids.
-These types of list are handy when you’re in one of those “it’s tipping it down and we don’t know what to do moods.”
+The places you want to visit this spring and summer.
+And even lists of indoor activities for the kids.
+These types of lists are handy when you’re in one of those “it’s tipping it down and we don’t know what to do moods.”

 One Change at a Time

 Try not to change too much at once.
-The pressure of making loads of resulotions and all that whatnot can just lead to overwhelm and feelings of failure before you’ve even started.
+The pressure of making loads of resolutions and all that whatnot can just lead to overwhelm and feelings of failure before you’ve even started.
 Instead of one huge resolution, break it down.
-If you want to eat healthy, perhaps aim for one new recipe in week one, two in week two and 3 new recipes each week onwards.
+If you want to eat healthy, perhaps aim for one new recipe in week one, two in week two and 3 new recipes from then on.
 Find something that actually works for you and your family.

 Have a few plans up your sleeve

 I find planning things to look forward to in January really help me get through that initial “Christmas is over and I feel rubbish” slump.
 Even if it’s as simple as a lunch with friends, having something to look forward to can really brighten your mood.